Camp Shanks: History

-A small museum opened near the site, at the intersection of New York State Routes 303 and 340 in June 1994.
+In June 1994, the Camp Shanks Museum opened near the site, at the intersection of New York State Routes 303 and 340.

 Construction

 On the evening of September 25, 1942, over 300 Orangeburg residents met at the Orangeburg School (now the city library) to learn that their homes, lots, and farms (amounting to approximately 2040 acre west of the museum) were being seized for the immediate construction of a military camp.
 One hundred thirty families lost their homes.
 If the United States was to transport troops and equipment to Europe, it had to expand its military facilities around New York City.
 Colonel Drew C. Eberson, U.S. Army Corps of Engineers, was the Chief Engineer during construction.

 Camp Shanks was a rush job, completed between September 1942 and May 1943 at a cost of $44,391,335.
 Charges of corruption, petty theft, and disorderly behavior by workmen plagued the project.
 In June 1946, a federal grand jury cleared the military and the contractors of charges of graft, but acknowledged major problems among some of the labor unions, primarily consisting of a gigantic kickback system.
 Camp Shanks officially opened January 4, 1943, under the command of Colonel Kenna G. Eastman.
 The barracks in which the transient soldiers lived measured 20 feet by 100 feet and consisted of two rows of bunks and three coal-burning pot-belly stoves which provided the limited heat.
-Two WAC detachments, consisting of over 400 women, were assigned to the camp, and filled positions ranging from clerk to mechanic to warehouse staff to armorer.
+Two Women's Army Corps (WAC) detachments, consisting of over 400 women, were assigned to the camp, and filled positions ranging from clerk to mechanic to warehouse staff to armorer.
 Their freedom of movement on the installation was restricted.